Gremelody/intelligent-molecular-skeleton-design/README.md

 **Instructions:**
 1. Ensure you have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
 2. Download the `environment.yml` file from this repository.
+3. Open your terminal (or Anaconda Prompt) and navigate to the directory where you saved the file.
-3. Execute the following command to create the environment:
+4. Execute the following command to create the environment:
     ```bash
     conda env create -f environment.yml -n my-project-env
     ```
-4. Activate the environment:
+5. Activate the environment:
     ```bash
     conda activate my-project-env
     ```